ADGEfficiency/energy-py/readme.md

 energy_py supports this goal by providing a **collection of reinforcement learning agents, energy environments and tools to run experiments.**

-energy_py is built and maintained by Adam Green - [adam.green@adgefficiency.com](adam.green@adgefficiency.com).

-This project is in rapid development - if you would like to get involved send me an email.
+energy_py is built and maintained by Adam Green.
+This project is in rapid development - if you would like to get involved send me an email at [adam.green@adgefficiency.com](adam.green@adgefficiency.com).

 I write about energy & machine learning at [adgefficiency.com](http://adgefficiency.com/).

 I teach a one day [introduction to reinforcement learning learning](https://github.com/ADGEfficiency/DSR_RL) class at [Data Science Retreat](https://www.datascienceretreat.com/).

 ### Basic usage

+A [simple but detailed example](https://github.com/ADGEfficiency/energy_py/blob/master/notebooks/examples/Q_learning_battery.ipynb) of using the DQN agent to control the battery environment is a great place to start.

-Below I run experiments using two different agents and two different environments.
+Another way to use energy_py is to run experiments.
+Below I run experiments with two different agents and two different environments.

 ```
 from energy_py.experiments import random_experiment, reinforce_experiment